 The Atari 2600 was the console to bring home the arcade games.
 As such many of those ports are some of it’s best titles.
 Space Invaders, Asteroids and Berzerk are just a few examples.
 There are also many great, classic first party Atari titles like Yar’s Revenge and Adventure.
 And then there are a slew of horrible games.
 Reguardless, with it’s huge library and ease of finding games, this is a great system to collect for.

 This being the earliest of the cartridge based consoles it also has the least amount of graphical power and can be a bit hard on the eyes.
 Many games struggle to even come close to their arcade counterpart, like Donkey Kong and Pac-man, and some are all but unrecognizable, like Zaxxon.
 But, amazing games for the time could be made like Pitfall II.

 The cartridges themselves are are about 3″ wide, 4″ tall and an inch thick.
-While there is a standard shape that was used most often, it seemed to be only a suggestion as there are many different shapes to be found.
-This can make it a bit confusing when finding on in a flea market, but if it’s not an Atari 2600 cart, then it’s a ColecoVision.
+While this standard shape was used most often, there are many different shapes to be found.
+This can make it a bit confusing when finding one in a flea market, but if it’s not an Atari 2600 cart, then it’s a ColecoVision.
 I’ve also noticed that the labels on many carts are in rough shape.
 Not sticking or just worn out, time waits for no one.

 The games shipped in cardboard boxes.
-Being made in the 70’s and 80’s, good condition boxes are harder to find, but by no mean impossible.
-And just like the shape of the cartridges, the art style and look of the boxes is all over the place.
-Atari made games often used a standard look, but everyone else did what they wanted!
+Being made in the 70’s and 80’s, good condition boxes are harder to find, but by no means impossible.
+And just like the shape of the cartridges, the art style and look of the boxes are all over the place.
+Atari made games, often used a standard look, but everyone else did what they wanted!